microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ## Operation

 Once connected, switch on power and the power usage for any of the the above examples can be measured in Data Visualizer.
-Acheived values are shown below; however, exact values may vary from device to device.
-For average expected low power currents, please see the PIC16F18076 data sheet's electrical specifications section.
+Achieved values are shown below; however, exact values may vary from device to device.
+For average expected low power currents, please see the PIC16F18076 electrical specifications in the data sheet.

 ### WDT Power Consumption